Date: 2025-07-22

 Because Sweden is more diverse, there is not a lot of traditional Swedish food.
 The hostel's front desk person recommend going to a place called Ölstugan Tullen for Swedish food.
 There I had some very good fried flounder and tried a Swedish beer.
 I'm still not the biggest fan of beer but it was the least bad tasting beer I've ever had lol.

 Interestingly enough, there are a lot of Italian restaurants all over Gothenburg.
-According to the walking tour guide, Swedes have really liked Italian food in recent years.
+According to the walking tour guide, Swedes have really enjoyed Italian food in recent years.

 I ended up going to an italian restaurant with two Swiss guys I met at the hostel.
 The food was amazing but the food was different from the Italian food I had in the US.
 The rice was small and more circular?
 And some kind of butter was used extensively.